nawalrabia/nawalportfolio.github.io/README.md

   ##### Please click the link below to find more about the project
   #### [Enhancing Real-time Space Weather using Complex Deep Learning Techniques](space_weather_forecasting.md)
   - Utilized deep learning algorithms to predict DST index, resulting in accurate solar storm predictions.
+  - DST (Disturbance Storm Time) prediction is crucial in space weather forecasting as it quantifies the intensity of geomagnetic storms, which can affect satellite operations, power grids, and navigation systems.
+Accurate DST forecasting helps mitigate the adverse impacts of geomagnetic disturbances by enabling timely protective measures.
+This project leverages advanced deep learning techniques to enhance the precision and reliability of DST predictions using real-time solar wind data.
    ![image](https://github.com/nawalrabia/nawalportfolio.github.io/assets/120711618/641ab551-16f0-404e-9e9e-39f46f51dad5)

 - **Child Sexual Abusive Material, detecting CSAM Links Using Machine Learning Algorithm**